SERVING THE COMMUNITY FOR OVER 150 YEARS

 -

-On 1st July, a V1 bomb struck a hundred yards away.
-Surveyors described the pub as being built ‘like Duplo’’, likely saving it from destruction.
-Others were less fortunate and seventeen people died.
+On 1st July, a V1 bomb struck 100 yards away.
+Later surveyors described the new pub as being built ‘like Duplo’, likely saving it from destruction.
+However, all houses between the pub and Cheltenham Rd were destroyed and seventeen people died.
+Photo shows V1 damage at corner of Athenlay and Fernholme Roads.

 PART Three, 1950s-2012